Joonpark13/serif.nu/docs/ONBOARDING.md

 # Onboarding

 This is a document designed to get you up to speed in Serif.nu's development stack & tooling.
-I will start with the very basics and work my way down the list of main concepts that a developer working on Serif.nu would need to know - if you already are familiar with some of these technologies, simply jump in where things start becoming unfamiliar to you.
+I will start with the very basics and work my way down the list of main concepts that a developer working on Serif.nu would need to know.
+Give the *Basics* and *Modern Web Development* sections a read (probably don't need to worry about *Advanced* yet unless you are interested), then jump into the *Tutorials*.
+After completing the tutorials and gaining a basic understanding of the technologies, follow the *Practice Ticket* section to gain a sense of our workflow.
+Take a look at the [CONTRIBUTING](CONTRIBUTING.md) document as you do the practice ticket, and give that whole document a good read after you're done.

 ## Basics